billyprime/instasaves/README.md

 `python scrape.py /path/to/your_instagram_activity/saved/saved_collections.html /my/output/directory/`

-If you have lots of saved posts, you may want to run this
+If you have lots of saved posts, you may need to run this a couple of times in a row, just in case of any network weirdnesses that might have exceeded the built-in retries.